-Well, OK, so what's going to happen with all the stuff I've talked about here today?
-The big book I spent a decade writing has lots and lots of detailed results in.
-That'll certainly take quite a while to absorb.
+Well, OK, so what’s going to happen with all the stuff I’ve talked about here today?
+The big book I spent a decade writing has lots and lots of detailed results.
+That’ll certainly take quite a while to absorb.

 But I think three big things will emerge.
 First, a new kind of basic science.
 Like a physics, or a chemistry.
 Or even a mathematics.
 But concerned with what’s out there in the computational universe.
 Second, a whole bunch of applications.
 To science.
 To technology.
 To other areas.
 And third, a new way of thinking.
 That’s relevant for many things.
 Including for example education.

 You know, it’s been exciting in the year and a half since my book came out to watch some of this start to unfold.
 It’s been tremendous to see how many talented people want to get involved.

 It’s a challenge to set up the infrastructure for it all.
 We’ve been building a growing website.